- Application Time Frame

 Check the Littleton City Limits map and/or the Littleton Address Wizard to make sure your event is within Littleton's city boundaries.
 If yes, continue with this application.
 If it is not in the city limits, do not complete this application.
 Contact the jurisdiction (city, county or other agency) and follow their event permit application process.

 - Is your event being held in a Littleton park or on a Littleton trail?
+Does your race or parade PASS THROUGH a Littleton park or a Littleton trail?

 If yes, you must complete South Suburban Parks & Recreation's Special Event Request Form before completing the Littleton Event Permit Application.
 A copy of South Suburban’s approved permit must be submitted with the Littleton Event Permit Application.